olgupila/STORM-AI-devkit-2025/docs/usage.md

 ## Heuristic-based Baseline
 The following subsection guides the challengers in implementing a heuristic-based model.
-Readers are referred to the [baseline solutions page](https://splid-devkit.readthedocs.io/en/latest/baseline.html#heuristic-based-approach) for more infomation of this approach.
+Readers are referred to the [baseline solutions page](https://splid-devkit.readthedocs.io/en/latest/baseline.html#heuristic-based-approach) for more information about this approach.

 To be updated.